microtrain/bootcamp/syllabus.md

 # Tentative Syllabus
 The class is 40 hours a week for 10 weeks.
 It is comprised of working lectures with lots of exercises and labs.
 The goal of this class is to provide a working knowledge of web and mobile application development.
-This course is intended to provide a working foundation that will allow you to hit the ground running and give you a knowledge base upon which to build a career.
+This course is not a deep dive on any one topic, rather it is intended to provide a working foundation that will allow you to hit the ground running and give you a knowledge base upon which to build a career.
 In most cases you will get a light introduction to a topic; typically with in a specific context.
 We will build on these topics as we progress through the course.

+Each section contains
+## Lectures
+An overview of the topic(s) at hand.

+## Exercises
+Guided application of the topic(s) at hand.

+## Labs
+The work you are expected to do on your own.
+Lectures and and exercises should take roughly 40% - 50% of the class time with the rest of the time being spent in labs.
+If you get ahead it is expected tha

+## Additional Resources
+This section provides links to additional reading, conversation, ebooks, videos online courses ect.
+While not required it is encouraged and expected that you will spend some time reviewing this material.

+### Udemy
+We use Udemy as supplemental material.
+While it is not required it is encouraged to at least review the courses provided in the Additional Resources section.
+You will have access to Udemy for one year from today so event after this course is finished you can continue to learn in a structured environment.

+### Khan Academy
+This provides free online learning for various topics.
+This is mostly included as a review of Algebra, Geometry, etc. We do not get to heavy with these topics but any one wanting a review can do so through the links provided.

 ## Week 1 Dev Environment, HTML, CSS (with Apache and PHP)